amsen20/masters-thesis/docs/evaluation/imem.md

 To achieve this, the function first borrows the iterator reference to access the list.
 It then mutably borrows the box that points to the list and returns that reference.

-When borrowing the box that points to the list, which is `iter.list`, the program no longer needs access the box later and only needs a mutable reference to the list.
+When borrowing the box that points to the list, which is `iter.list`, the program no longer needs to access the box later and only needs a mutable reference to the list.
 Therefore, the box is borrowed with `{O2, ctx}` as the owner of the reference and `NeverUsableKey` as the key.
 This approach allows the program to borrow the reference without tying it to a new lifetime.
 The `NeverUsableKey` is an opaque type for which no instances can be created, which makes the `ValueHolder` impossible to unlock.